Ryan McMahon Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.70).
+- The Diamondbacks have a 4.56 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Diamondbacks rank 22nd in baseball in home runs surrendered (33 total, 1.3 per game).
+- Diamondbacks pitchers combine to surrender 33 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Kelly (1-3) gets the starting nod for the Diamondbacks in his sixth start of the season.
-He's put together a 4.10 ERA in 26 1/3 innings pitched, with 25 strikeouts.
+- The Diamondbacks will send Henry (0-0) to the mound for his second start of the season.

-- The right-hander last appeared on Sunday against the San Diego Padres, when he tossed five innings, allowing four earned runs while giving up three hits.
+- His most recent time out came on Tuesday against the Kansas City Royals, when the lefty tossed 4 1/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.